 Through technical SEO improvements, you can optimize your site so search engines can find, index, and evaluate the content you provide.
 I’ve seen a number of cases where our customers were completely unaware of technical issues that rendered large parts of their content invisible to search engines.

-If you haven’t had a full website SEO audit done yet, that’s the first step you’ll want to take to make sure there are no undetected barriers that stand between you and your best customers.
+If you haven’t had a full website audit done yet, the first step you’ll want to take is engaging an SEO audit service to make sure there are no undetected barriers that stand between you and your best customers.
 Then, these pages can be found and your conversion rates optimized.

 3. Be Strategic with Popups